Table of contents

 • Vendor selection: Managing vendor relationships starts by choosing the right partners.
 This involves carefully selecting third-party vendors that align with the organization’s business objectives, meeting both short-term needs and long-term strategy.

 • Vendor performance monitoring: Tracking and assessing supplier performance against a defined set of key performance indicators (KPIs) ensures that third-party suppliers will deliver high-quality services.
-Setting expectations for performance enhancement is an ongoing part of the vendor management process so both parties always know what to expect.
+Setting expectations for performance enhancement is an ongoing part of the vendor management process, so both parties always know what to expect.

 • Relationship management: Effective vendor management relies on strong vendor relationships.
 You must establish and maintain robust communication channels and promote collaborative efforts to achieve this.